Kiija/chatApp/README.md

 * A timestamp will also be sent so that users can keep track of their conversation and when people said what.

 ### Functionality ###
-* This applications uses socket.io, node.js, express, JSON, and grunt.
+* This applications uses socket.io, NPM, node.js, express, JSON, and grunt.

 ### Who do I talk to? ###